Summary

 Approximate match example

 In some cases, you will need an approximate match lookup instead of an exact match lookup.
-For example, below we want to find the correct commission percentage in the range G5:H10 based on the sales amount in column C. Here, we need to use VLOOKUP in approximate match mode, because in most cases an exact match will never be found.
-The VLOOKUP formula in D5 is configured to perform an approximate match by setting the last argument to TRUE:
+A good example is the problem of assigning a letter grade based on a score.
+In the worksheet below, we want to use the scores in column C to assign a grade using the table to the right in the range F5:G9, which is named "key".
+Here, we need to use VLOOKUP in approximate match mode, because in most cases the exact score in column C will not be found in column F. The VLOOKUP formula in D5 is configured to perform an approximate match by setting the last argument to TRUE:

 =VLOOKUP(C5,$G$5:$H$10,2,TRUE) // TRUE = approximate match

-VLOOKUP will scan values in column G for the lookup value.
-If an exact match is found, VLOOKUP will use it.
-If not, VLOOKUP will "step back" and match the previous row.
+As the formula is copied down, VLOOKUP will scan values in column F looking for the score in column C. If an exact match is found, VLOOKUP will return the corresponding grade in that row.
+If an exact match is not found, VLOOKUP will stop at the first larger score, then "step back" and return the grade from the previous row.

 First match only

-In the case of duplicate matching values, VLOOKUP will find the first match.
+If there is more than one matching value in a table, VLOOKUP will only find the first match.
 In the screen below, VLOOKUP is configured to find the price for the color "Green".
-There are three rows with the color Green, and VLOOKUP returns the price in the first row, $17.
+There are three rows with the color Green, and VLOOKUP returns the price in the first row, which is $17.00.
 The formula in cell F5 is:

 =VLOOKUP(E5,B5:C11,2,FALSE) // returns 17